 Las Vegas Monorail carries over 4.9 million people every year.
 The Monorail is completely electric and runs zero emissions trains.
 Additionally, the Monorail carries an average of 67,000 passengers during citywide trade shows, which would equal 22,334 taxi trips per show.

-The Monorail is also responsible for reducing emissions by more than 28.7 tons of carbon monoxide (CO), volatile organic compounds (VOC) and nitrogen oxides (NOx) over the course of the year.
+The Monorail is also responsible for reducing emissions by 28.1 tons of carbon monoxide (CO), volatile organic compounds (VOC) and nitrogen oxides (NOx) over the course of the year.